 - Better and safer care for people is at the heart of what we do, supporting the health and social care professionals on our register to deliver the highest standards of care.
 Any action we take in an emergency will seek to balance the need to support the health and social care workforce with the importance of minimising risks to the public. - We are subject to the Equality Act 2010 and the Human Rights Act 1998.1 The public sector equality duty (PSED), which is outlined in Section 149(1) of the Equality Act, states that we must have due regard for eliminating discrimination, advancing equality of opportunity and fostering good relations.
-This applies to both our own activities and wider where we have influence to tackle prejudice and promote understanding (Ref 1 in action plan). - 3 The aim of our actions has been: - 3.1 to support the national effort to increase the size of the health and social care workforce available to tackle Covid-19 by: - 3.1.1 identifying groups of fit, proper and suitably experienced people who can be granted temporary registration as nursing and midwifery professionals during the period of the Covid-19 emergency - 3.1.2 developing emergency programme standards that give approved education institutions (AEIs) the flexibility to support students to continue their learning and support the workforce by ensuring clear learning pathways and practice placements - 3.1.3 encouraging those with permanent registration not in clinical placements to take up a role in a clinical setting during the emergency - 3.1.4 adapting our operational processes to be compliant with government guidelines, for example suspending objective structured clinical examinations (OSCEs) and holding fitness to practise (FtP) and registration appeals hearings virtually. - 3.1.5 ensuring that professionals with permanent registration do not inadvertently leave the register because of a disadvantage caused by the emergency - 3.2 to support efforts to better understand the impact of Covid-19 on certain groups of people, linked to their protected characteristics, by:
+This applies to both our own activities and wider where we have influence to tackle prejudice and promote understanding (Ref 1 in action plan). - 3 The aim of our actions has been: - 3.1 to support the national effort to increase the size of the health and social care workforce available to tackle Covid-19 by: - 3.1.1 identifying groups of fit, proper and suitably experienced people who can be granted temporary registration as nursing and midwifery professionals during the period of the Covid-19 emergency - 3.1.2 developing emergency and recovery programme standards that give approved education institutions (AEIs) the flexibility to support students to continue their learning and support the workforce by ensuring clear learning pathways and practice placements - 3.1.3 encouraging those with permanent registration not in clinical placements to take up a role in a clinical setting during the emergency - 3.1.4 adapting our operational processes to be compliant with government guidelines, for example suspending objective structured clinical examinations (OSCEs) when required and holding fitness to practise (FtP) and registration appeals hearings virtually - 3.1.5 monitoring possible disadvantage professionals may be facing and ensuring our processes don't exacerbate unnecessary barriers or inequality - 3.2 to support efforts to better understand the impact of Covid-19 on certain groups of people, linked to their protected characteristics, by: